Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

 ## Accessibility Techniques in SwiftUI

-In addition to accessibility modifiers, some general techniques can help designing interfaces that accommodate diverse needs:
+In addition to accessibility modifiers, some general techniques can help design interfaces that accommodate diverse needs:

-- Using Focus Management with the `.focused()` modifier lets you control which element initially gets focus, enhancing the user experience for keyboard and screen reader users.
+- Adjusting focus management with the `.focused()` modifier lets you control which element initially gets focus, enhancing the user experience for keyboard and screen reader users.
 The following example creates a text field:

     ```swift
     var body: some View {